i0dev/InfiniteObsidian/README.md

 # InfiniteObsidian Plugin

-This plugin allows players to obtain an Infinite Obsidian block that will always replenish when placed for a charge.
+This plugin allows you to place obsidian without the stack running out, costing money every time its placed.

 - Configurable prices
 - Configurable items